Brunomleguizamon/portfolio_react/README.md

 ### `npm run deploy`

-Now deploy it to GitHub Pages just run the command
+Now deploy it to GitHub Pages just run the command,

+Remember change custom domain in github pages